pachterlab/LP_2021/05-current-techs.md

 Third, in some cases, especially in the clinical setting, only archival formalin fixed, paraffin embedded (FFPE) tissues are available.
 While in 2020, newer current era technologies such as Visium [@Villacampa2020] and GeoMX DSP [@Hwang2020] have been demonstrated on FFPE tissues, LCM followed by microarray was already demonstrated on FFPE tissues in 2007 [@Coudry2007] and with RNA-seq by 2014 [@Morton2014].
 As a result, for several years, LCM may have been the only option to perform spatial transcriptomics on FFPE samples.
 In addition, LCM might still be the only way to profile transcriptomes of single cells in FFPE samples.
 With scRNA-seq library preparation methods such as Smart-seq2 [@Nichterwitz2016], and CEL-seq [@Tzur2018] it is possible to profile the transcriptome in minuscule amount of LCM isolated tissue, and even single cells [@Nichterwitz2016].
 More recently, with Smart-3SEQ, LCM single cell transcriptomics has been made possible for FFPE tissues as well, even for samples that are several years old [@Foley2019].

 Finally, despite its long history, LCM cannot yet be replaced by newer spatial transcriptomics technologies.
-Unlike smFISH or ISS based techniques, LCM captures all extant transcripts in cells and thus allows for transcriptome wide profiling and other omics.
+Unlike smFISH or ISS based techniques, LCM followed by RNA-seq is not restricted to known genes and allows for transcriptome wide profiling and other omics.
 Unlike ST and Visium, LCM can have single cell resolution, and unlike array based techniques with resolution of the size of a cell or higher, such as Slide-seq(2) and HDST, LCM can more unequivocally isolate individual cells or nuclei based on histology.

 LCM has a number of disadvantages, some of which are addressed by other current era spatial transcriptomics technologies.
 First, compared to droplet based scRNA-seq and highly multiplexed barcoding, using LCM to isolate single cells is still too laborious, limiting its throughput.
 Second, LCM requires tissue sections, while preparation of many slides to cover a 3D volume can be laborious and it can be challenging to reconstruct 3D structures from tissue sections.
 To reiterate, sections of blastoderm stage embryos are hard to interpret, which motivated WMISH.
 Third, because it can be challenging to segment cells based on hematoxylin and eosin (H&E) or immunohistochemistry (IHC) staining and parts of different cells can be stacked within the thickness of the section even in thin sections, single cells isolated by LCM can have contents of other cells.
 Fourth, LCM can reduce RNA quality in cells [@Kerman2006], perhaps due to heat and UV.